ImyvmCircle/WorldGeo-CommuntiyAddon/README.md

 whereas a realm requires a creation fee of 30000 in-game currency, and with at least 4 members at the time of creation.

-### Governance
+#### Governance

 A community of manor type is governed by its owner, with two additional admins permitted.

 A realm community allows for a more Byzantine governance architecture, in which up to 3 admins can be designated at the level of the community.
-For each scope of the community, a governor can be appointed to oversee its administration, with one available scope admin assisting them.
+For each scope of the community, a governor can be appointed to oversee its administration.
 Meanwhile, a council can be established within the community, comprising multiple councilors whose proposals to be a councilor are approved by processes defined by the community itself.